rezervemoney/gitbooks/mechanics-rzr/revenue-sources.md

 # Revenue Sources

-Revenue is the lifeblood of any sustainable protocol, and in Rezerve, all revenue is funneled directly into buybacks and burns of $RZR.
+Revenue is the lifeblood of any sustainable protocol, and in Rezerve, all revenue is funneled directly into buybacks and burns of RZR.
 This creates continuous demand for the token, raises the effective floor price, and ensures that holders capture the upside of protocol growth.

 Rezerve’s revenues come from four primary sources: